Helen Thomson (actress): Film

 Thomson's film credits include comedy drama La Spagnola (2002) and A Man's Gotta Do (2004).
 She received an Australian Film Institute Awards nomination for her role in 2003 comedy crime thriller Gettin' Square, in which she starred opposite Timothy Spall and Sam Worthington.

-She portrayed the role of Gladys Presley, the mother of Elvis Presley (played by Austin Butler), in the 2022 Baz Luhrmann biographical film Elvis.
-She scored the role after Maggie Gyllenhaal was unable to take part, and after one of Luhrmann's assistants had seen her in a stage production of George Bernard Shaw’s Mrs. Warren's Profession.
+She portrayed Gladys Presley, the mother of Elvis Presley (played by Austin Butler), in the 2022 Baz Luhrmann biographical film Elvis.
+She scored the role after Maggie Gyllenhaal was unable to take part, and after one of Luhrmann's assistants had seen her in a stage production of George Bernard Shaw's Mrs. Warren's Profession.

 In 2025, she appeared in comedy film Spit, a spin-off of Gettin' Square.

 She has been a frequent collaborator with her husband David Roberts, including in television series Colin from Accounts, the films A Savage Christmas (2023) and Spit (2025) and a stage production of In the Next Room (or The Vibrator Play).